-Dr. Adamous and our compassionate team specialize in oral pathology, in addition to our wide-ranging services — all of which offered under one roof.
+Dr. Adamous or Dr. Sonnichsen and our compassionate team specialize in oral pathology, in addition to our wide-ranging services — all of which offered under one roof.
 Oral and Maxillofacial Pathology is considered one of the nine dental areas of expertise and recognized by the ADA (American Dental Association).
 This special facet of oral health is sometimes used as preventive dentistry and deals with the diagnosis and clinical management of diseases that affect the oral cavity and surrounding (maxillofacial) structures.
 This can include neoplasms (cancers), inflammatory conditions, as well as developmental pathologies that are odontogenic, or tooth-related.
 Origins can be epithelial or hematologic and can occur in the salivary glands, bones, or soft tissues.

 There are a multitude of diseases that can occur inside of the mouth, which is basically like an open door to the rest of your body.
 More and more compelling evidence is linking good oral health to good overall health.
 If there are any abnormalities or alterations occurring on the inside of the mouth, this could be a warning sign for larger problems, the most serious of which being oral cancer.
 It’s important to keep your regularly scheduled visits with us in order to catch any problems before they become more serious.
 The following can be signs at the beginning of a pathological process or cancerous growth: